JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ##Analysis

+* Analysis was performed using Python, IPython\cite{perez_ipython_2007}, Pandas\cite{mckinney-proc-scipy-2010}, Numpy\cite{van_der_walt_numpy_2011}.
+* Fisher exact test was used for 2x2 tables; all pairwise comparisons.
-* Chi-squared was used for all significance testing
+* Contingency table chi-square was used for all larger tables.
-* Consider questions where no answer was marked as skipped, rather than an intentional 'none of these' answer
+* Consider questions where no answer was marked as skipped, rather than an intentional 'none of these' answer.
+* Graphs were prepared using Python, then reformatted with Adobe Illustrator.

 ##Results